dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 MONGODB_URL = MongoDB URL here
 JWT_SECRET = JWT Secret Code to generate a JWT Token

-This Project does the following:

-Project that takes in authentication with JWT and email verification, lets the user upload images to their profile.
+This project takes in authentication with JWT and email verification, and lets the user upload images to their profile.